Insidethemind/Node-Society/CONTRIBUTING.md

 - The files needed for the project.
 Cache any required files into the project file

 ### DO NOT:
 - Upload simulation caches.
-Provide the nodes for them to be cooked by the user
+Provide the nodes for them to be cooked by the user instead
 - Provide any files that you do not own or do not have the rights to distribute

 ### You Must: